 Since 2006 The Fib Review has been an online poetry journal that specializes in only one particular poetry form - the Fibonacci poem.
 Submissions are carefully selected for publication based on their poetic value and their adherence to the Fibonacci number sequence whether in syllable count, word count or any other experimental genre yet to be created.

-The Fib Review Issue #20 features new and returning poets from Australia, Germany, Italy, New Zealand, the UK and the US.
+The Fib Review Issue #21 features new and returning poets from Australia, Canada, Ireland, New Zealand, Nigeria, South Korea, the UK and the US.

 This issue portrays the talents of these poets in both syllable and word count Fibonacci poems, with a variety of simple and intricate Fibs comprising clever and poignant themes.